y0y0dyn3/xplat-terraform-modules/modules/lambda-sqs-sns/README.md

 * `enable_monitoring` - Probably want to set this to `1` in a `prod` environment, so that you get alerted when something hits the DLQ.

 * `alarm_actions` - List of SNS topic ARNs and/or email addresses where the alarm should be sent to.
 If you want the alerts to be resolved automatically, you can also set `ok_actions`

+* `filter_policy` - Set filter policy on the SNS subscription, meaning only certain messages will be forwarded to the SQS queue (must be JSON).